openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 with step (6).
 One option would be to encode the data into a QR Code.

 # Endpoints {#endpoints}

+- per endpoint, not per flow.
+  - Make clear in the overvire that there is a need for the issuer to communicate to the wallet
+- move metadata to the end
+- deferred credential endpoint another PR - same access token, add acceptance token in body; deleting DCE; add parameters in the credential endpoint req/res another PR - section on refresh;

 ## Overview